-The first three subtests of the Comprehensive Examination are syllabus-based tests taken by all M.S. and PhD graduate students in mathematics covering the material commonly found in first semester graduate courses Math 7200, 7311, and 7510.
-The exam serves as the major portion of the Final Examination for the non-thesis M.S., and (with a higher passing score) as the first component of the PhD Qualifying Examination.
-The fourth subtest of the Comprehensive Examination is a written, in-depth test (longer than the individual first-semester core tests) covering the subject matter of one of the six second semester core courses, to be chosen by the student.
-Passing this fourth subtest, together with passing at the PhD Qualifying Level on the first three subtests, constitutes PhD Qualifying in Mathematics.
+The three subtests of the Comprehensive Examination are syllabus-based tests taken by all nonthesis M.S. and Ph.D. graduate students in mathematics covering the material commonly found in first semester graduate courses Math 7210, 7311, and 7510.
+The exam serves as the major portion of the Final Examination for the non-thesis M.S., and (with a higher passing score) as the Ph.D.
+Qualifying Examination.
 The Committee on Graduate Studies shall determine how the exam shall be composed, administered, marked and evaluated.
 In making these decisions, the Committee shall consult those who have taught graduate mathematics courses during the previous three semesters or so.
 The Committee shall promulgate the appropriate information about the exam, including a syllabus to guide preparation.